Graduate Biomedical Sciences

 This course will introduce drug use, mechanism of action and physiological properties of major drug families, with a focus on specific organ systems (endocrine, gastrointestinal and renal systems).
 In addition, this course will also cover specific classes of drugs for cancer treatment specifically related to the organ systems covered in the course.
 This course is divided into three “modules”.
 Each module has its own exam.
 In addition, there are graded student presentations at the end of the semester, topics of discussion to be determined.

 PHR 614.
-Toxicology, Drug Discovery & Drug Development.
+Drug Discovery and Development.
 3 Hours.

 PHR 701.
 Adv Prin Pharm-Sys&Pharmacok 1.
 3 Hours.